mbaumer/us_hep_funding/docs/_states/NE.md

 [Back to top](#top)
 ## NE-01 -- Rep. Jeff Fortenberry (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NE-01)
 ### Committees
-Jeff Fortenberry is the #11 Democrat on the House Committee on Appropriations
+Jeff Fortenberry is the #11 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```